antonroefer/bakery-sales-prediction-group-3/0_DataPreparation/README.md

 1. Organised the data into internal (provided by opencampus.sh) and external (data we found on the internet) folders.

-2. Loaded and merged data
+2. Loaded and merged data frames

 3. Created new variables